React Grab

 What's next

-Right now, React Grab for Agents is tool-agnostic on purpose.
+React Grab for Agents is tool-agnostic on purpose.
 It integrates with the agents that exist.
 If your tool has a CLI or an API, you can add a provider.

 Try it out